pohlman24/Reactivities/notes/section14Notes.md

 `services.AddScoped<IUserAccessor, UserAccessor>();`

 # Loading Related Data W/ Eager loading
+- load related entity along with the other entity loading
 - in order to load related data, ie loading the activities and the attendees asscioated with it
 ```
  var activities = await _context.Activities